 The start of Adams’ second year in office was accompanied by some administration shake-ups.
 Late in 2022, government veteran Lorraine Grillo announced that she’d be leaving her position as first deputy mayor – just a few weeks after Frank Carone, Adams’ longtime ally, said he’d step down as chief of staff by the end of the year.
 The mayor has repeatedly pushed back on questions about whether dysfunction within his administration led to the departures, claiming that both Grillo and Carone agreed to help lay the groundwork for the new administration, but didn’t plan to stay long term.

 Here’s who has been appointed to major positions in the Adams administration so far.
-This list is updated as of Oct.
-27, 2023.
+This list was last updated on Jan.
+22, 2024.

 City Hall Insiders